-Operational Imbalances that may arise from time-to-time shall be resolved at the option of the Party owing such imbalance on either an “in-kind” basis (upon mutual agreement of the Parties as to the timing and location of payback) or by “cash-out” (payment in cash), subject to the receipt of any necessary regulatory approval, by either Transporter or Company as appropriate, purchasing quantities necessary to clear the entire Operational Imbalance at the Index Price.
-Any quantities to be received or delivered by Transporter hereunder in order to resolve an Operational Imbalance must first be scheduled in accordance with Section 22 of the General Terms and Conditions of this Tariff.
+Any quantities to be received or delivered by Transporter hereunder in order to resolve an Operational Imbalance must first be scheduled in accordance with Section 22 of the General Terms and Conditions of Transporter’s FERC Gas Tariff.

 In the event that a capacity constraint occurs on either Party’s system which results in curtailment of quantities through an Interconnect Point, the Party on whose system the constraint has occurred shall determine the reallocation of quantities to the Shippers under the affected Shipper Agreements.
 Such change in Scheduled Quantities shall be confirmed in writing as required by Paragraph 1 above.
 If the constraint occurs at the Interconnect Point, the downstream Party shall determine the reallocation of quantities to the Shippers under the affected Shipper Agreements.